-There is no coinsurance. copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.

-Dental services - (Medicare-Covered)

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Services that are covered for you What you must pay when you get these services Dental services - (Medicare-Covered) In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+However, Medicare currently pays for dental services in a limited number of circumstances, 20% coinsurance for Medicare-covered denta services. specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover:

-20% coinsurance for Medicare-covered dental services.

-Dental Services (Routine Non-Medicare Covered)

-In addition, we cover the following: Preventive care:

-- oral exams (2 per year),

-- Prophylaxis (2 per year),

-- Fluoride treatment (2 per year),

-- dental X-rays (1 per year),

-Comprehensive care:

-services such as those listed, but not limited to, require prior authorization: diagnostic and restorative services, Endodontics, Periodontics, extractions, Prosthodontics, and Other Oral/Maxillofacial Surgery.
+In addition, we cover: Prior Authorization rules apply.
+Dental Services (Routine Non-Medicare Covered) The plan provides \$250 per In addition, we cover the following: Preventive care: oral exams (2 per year), Prophylaxis (2 per year), Fluoride treatment (2 per year), dental X-rays (1 per year), Comprehensive care: services such as those listed, but not limited to, require prior authorization: diagnostic and restorative services, Endodontics, Periodontics, extractions, Prosthodontics, and Other quarter allowance for preventative and comprehensive dental services combined.
+The allowance rolls over from quarter to quarter, but not into the following year.
+Any dental services costing more than the plan allowance are 100% covered by the member.
 All routine and comprehensive dental services are provided directly by contracted dental providers.
 You must obtain services from an in-network provider.
 Please contact Astiva Health Member Services for additional details at 1-866-688-9021 (TTY 711).

-The plan provides \$250 per quarter allowance for preventative and comprehensive dental services combined.
-The allowance rolls over from quarter to quarter, but not into the following year.
-Any dental services costing more than the plan allowance are 100% covered by the member.

 Prior authorization rules apply to comprehensive dental services.

-This benefit does not apply to your maximum out-ofpocket amount.
+This benefit does not apply to your maximum out-of- pocket amount.

 Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if There is no coinsurance,

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.